rbouckaert/NS-tutorial/README.md

 Bayesian model selection is based on estimating the marginal likelihood: the term forming the denominator in Bayes formula.
 This is generally a computationally intensive task and  there are several ways to estimate them.
 Here, we concentrate on nested sampling as a way to estimate the marginal likelihood as well as the uncertainty in that estimate.

 Say, we have two models, M1 and M2, and estimates of the (log) marginal likelihood, ML1 and ML2, then we can calculate the Bayes factor, which is the fraction BF=ML1/ML2 (or in log space, the difference log(BF) = log(ML1)-log(ML2)).
 If BF is larger than 1, model M1 is favoured, and otherwise M2 is favoured.
-How much it is favoured can be found in the following table ({% cite kass1995bayes --file Tutorial-Template/master-refs.bib %})
+How much it is favoured can be found in the following table ({% cite kass1995bayes --file NS-tutorial/master-refs.bib %})

 <img style="width:80.0%;" src="figures/BFs.png" alt="">

 Note that sometimes a factor 2 is used for multiplying BFs, so when comparing BFs from different publications, be aware which definition that was used.

+**Nested sampling** is an algorithm that works as follows:

+* randomly sample `N` points from the prior
+* while not coverged
+	* pick the point with the lowest likelihood Lmin, and save to log file
+	* replace the point with a new point randomly sampled from the prior using an MCMC chain of `subChainLength` samples __under the condition that the likelihood is at least Lmin__

+So, the main parameters of the algorithm are the number of particles `N` and the `subChainLength`. `N` can be determined by starting with `N=1` and from the information of that run a target standard deviation can be determined, which gives us a formula to determine `N` (as we will see later in the tutorial).
+The `subChainLength` determines how independent the replacement point is from the point that was saved, and is the only parameter that needs to be determined by trial and error -- see [FAQ](#Nested-sampling-FAQ) for details.

 ----